Azure/AzureDataLake/docs/Release_Notes/2017/2017_Summer/USQL_Release_Notes_2017_Summer.md

 In previous versions of the U-SQL cognitive libraries, image tagging "extraction" was only provided as a U-SQL processor.
 The processor works well on data that is already in a rowset, e.g., operating on images that are stored in a table.
 However, it can only operate on data that fits into a row, thus limiting the image to the row size limit of at most 4MB.

 In the latest release of the cognitive libraries, the image tagging extraction can also be done with a U-SQL extractor.
 This allows to perform the tag discovery directly on files, thus avoiding the file size limit.
-As a trade-off, the scale is limited by the scale of operating on file sets (up to 10000s of files) compared to million of rows with the processor (which is still available).
+As a trade-off, the scale is limited by the scale of operating on file sets (up to 10000s of files) compared to millions of rows with the processor (which is still available).

 The new `Cognition.Vision.ImageTagsExtractor` extractor will operate on a JPEG file and return a rowset with two columns called `NumObjects` of type `int` that provides the number of detected objects in the image and `Tags` that returns a `SQL.MAP<string, float?>` instance which contains the set of object tags as keys with a floating point value indicating the confidence of each of the tags as values.